 SECTION 49.09 | TEXAS PENAL CODE | DWI REPETITION (SECOND DWI)

 (a) Except as provided by Subsection (b), an offense under Section 49.04, 49.05, 49.06, or 49.065 is a Class A misdemeanor, with a minimum term of confinement of 30 days, if it is shown on the trial of the offense that the person has previously been convicted one time of an offense relating to the operating of a motor vehicle while intoxicated, an offense of operating an aircraft while intoxicated, an offense of operating a watercraft while intoxicated, or an offense of operating or assembling an amusement ride while intoxicated.

-For help with your DWI charge, call an experienced Fort Worth DWI Lawyer today for a free confidential consultation – 877-208-3382.
+For help with your DWI charge, call an experienced lawyer today for a free confidential consultation – 877-208-3382.